Arizona's Eugenio Suárez becomes 19th player in MLB history to hit 4 HRs in game

-PHOENIX (AP) — Arizona Diamondbacks third baseman Eugenio Suárez homered in his first four at-bats against the Atlanta Braves on Saturday night.
+PHOENIX (AP) — Arizona Diamondbacks slugger Eugenio Suárez has had an all-or-nothing type of season.

+If's safe to say that his performance Saturday night falls squarely into the “all” category.

-Suárez's fourth homer tied it 7 in the ninth inning off Braves closer Raisel Iglesias.
-He's the 19th player in MLB history to hit four homers in a game and first since J.D.
-Martinez accomplished the feat — also for the D-backs — in 2017.
+Suárez became the 19th player in Major League Baseball history to hit four homers in a single game, accomplishing the feat in an 8-7 loss to the Atlanta Braves in 10 innings.
+The third baseman is the first player in the big leagues to do it since J.D.
+Martinez — also for the D-backs — in 2017.

+“What can I say — obviously it's awesome,” Suárez said.
+“I never thought in my life that I would be able to hit four homers in a game.”

+Suárez came into the game batting .167 with six homers and 15 RBIs.
+After Saturday, he has 19 hits this season, including 10 homers.

-The 33-year-old third baseman hit a solo shot in the second, a two-run homer in the fourth, and two more solo drives in the sixth and ninth.
-The first three came off Braves starter Grant Holmes.
-The right-hander was taken out of the game following Suarez's third homer, which traveled 443 feet to center.
+The 33-year-old Suárez hit a solo shot in the second, a two-run homer in the fourth and two more solo homers in the sixth and the ninth to finish with five RBIs.
+His fourth homer off Braves closer Raisel Iglesias tied it at 7 as the home crowd of more than 43,000 at Chase Field roared in disbelief.

+D-backs manager Torey Lovullo admitted he couldn't believe Suárez had done it again.

+“I thought there's no way he goes deep.
+When does that happen?”
+Lovullo said.
+“It's like a fairy tale.
+When it happened, I just was shaking my head.
+I couldn't believe it.
+He turned around a pretty good pitch. ...
+It's one of those magical nights.
+It's hard to describe.”

 AP MLB: https://apnews.com/hub/MLB